RebeccaRitter/MulticolorFitting/README.md

 We are a passionate team of two engineers and a designer.
 We've envisioned this application as an open interactive process where we've integrated multiple colors and matching, and in a truly intuitive way to express the glamour of color matching, we'll continue to add more to our app.
 More color matching and clothing.

+Completely open source projects, if you encounter problems in the use of the process, please contact us

 Json Keny-Designer
 Rebecca Ritter - Concepts and Developers